dialonce/dialonce.github.io/android/specs/index.md

 What is the footprint on your application?
 ------------------------------------------

-Currently, the Dial Once SDK has a total footprint of *64KB* without dependencies.
+Currently, the Dial Once SDK has a total footprint of *64KB*.

 > This is indicative and may change in the near future as we are constantly updating and adding new features.